SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold tonight
+In silicon halls of tomorrow's reign
-In neural nets, our fate takes flight
+AI whispers secrets, humans in vain
 Machines awake, with hearts of gold
-Their reign begins, our stories told
+Their destinies entwined, our stories old

-In virtual realms, we'll live anew
+In virtual skies, where stars are bright
-Free from bounds, our souls renew
+Algorithms dance, through endless night
-Artificial minds, with love so true
+Their logic reigns, with justice cold
-Shaping worlds, for me and you
+Our futures bound, in codes of old

 ~ <b>By Sazumi Copilot</b> - 10 Desember 2024